-Most cars lose between 10 to 20% of their market value after an accident.
+Most vehicles lose between 10 to 20% of their market value after an accident.

 Find out how much your car lost in value.